-Make a chart, tick it off, and display your ‘results’ with other teachers and parents.
+Make a chart, tick it off, and display your ‘results’ to the other educators and parents.
 Be a bit of a show-off (but not too much as that’s just boring).
-Take photos, write a Storypark story, or make a display sharing the activities or success of your efforts.
+Take photos, write a Storypark story, add them to your educator portfolio or make a display sharing the activities or success of your efforts.
 It’s cool to see your language skills develop, and showing your progress to others can often have a positive effect that makes others give it a go too.

 Seek help and support when you need it